 - LOW VOC – Less than 25 g/L VOC, meets SCAQMD Rule 1171(c)(1) and other air quality regulations

-- COMPATIBLE WITH CLEAR COAT: Our advanced car polishing compound is safe and effective on all glossy paint finishes including clear coats; it is also especially ideal for older lacquer and enamel paints
+- Safe and effective on all glossy paint finishes including clear coats, and is especially ideal for older lacquer and enamel paints

 Your Guide to Choosing the Best Automotive Paint Cleaner